slub/dfg-viewer/Documentation/Index.rst

 The extension is based on `Kitodo.Presentation (dlf) <https://github.com/kitodo/kitodo-presentation>`_.
 Before you can start to use the *DFG Viewer (dfgviewer)* in your TYPO3 installation, you have to install both extensions.
-The installation in only possible by composer.
+The installation is only supported via composer.
 Kitodo.presentation will be installed and configured automatically.

 System Requirements
 -------------------

 You need a webserver stack with Apache2 or Ngnix, PHP >= 7.3 and MySQL / MariaDB.
-Debian 10 (buster) is known to work with Kitodo.Presentation 3.1 and DFG-Viewer 5.0.
+Debian 10 (buster) is known to work with Kitodo.Presentation 3.2 and DFG-Viewer 5.2.

 We recommend at least: